Global State and Singletons

 function.
 Its third parameter, $encoding

-Some functions, such as strtolower()
+Some functions, like strtolower()

-, strtoupper()
+and strtoupper()

-returned the ı
+returned ı

-character and strtoupper('i')
+strtoupper('i')

-returned the İ
+returned İ

-was fixed in PHP version 8.2 and the functions are no longer locale dependent.
+However, this problem was fixed in PHP version 8.2 and the functions are no longer locale dependent.

 When Is It Possible to Use Global State?

-, which internally store compiled
+), which internally cache compiled regular

 Summary

-We've shown why it makes sense
+We have discussed why it makes sense to:

-- Declare dependencies
+- Explicitly declare dependencies

-- And use dependency injection
+- And utilize dependency injection

 I would like to thank Miško Hevery, whose articles such as Flaw: Brittle Global State & Singletons form the basis of this chapter.